goruck/nilm/README.md

 Some of the disadvantages of of seq2seq leaning can mitigated by sequence-to-point learning (seq2point) for single-channel BSS⁴.
 You also use a sliding input signal window in this approach, however the network is trained to predict the output signal only at the midpoint of the window which makes the prediction problem easier on the network, leading to more accurate results.

-I selected the seq2point learning approach for my prototype system and my implementation was inspired and guided by work described by Michele DIncecco, Stefano Squartini and Mingjun Zhong⁵.
+I selected the seq2point learning approach for my prototype system and my implementation was inspired and guided by work described by Michele D'Incecco, Stefano Squartini and Mingjun Zhong⁵.

 ### Datasets